nkishansaireddy/Chatbots/README.md

+Project Summary:
+    It is difficult for businesses to handle the surge of customer queries and messages without the use of chatbots.
+Our lives are surrounded by powerful chatbots that use AI and Machine Learning techniques – from messaging applications to smart wearables.
+Designing a chatbot is based on three principles: Artificial Intelligence, Data Science, and Machine Learning.
+You can train chatbots utilizing recurrent neural networks as well as JSON datasets.
+Python is the most common programming language used.

 # **Chatbot Assistant**

 Chatbot Assistant is a Python program developed for slash mark internship.It utilizes NLTK for text processing and Wikipedia API for information retrieval.
 The chatbot supports interactive conversation and sentiment analysis.